 In Design and Technologies students engage in a design process.
 They generate, develop and evaluate ideas and design, produce (make) and evaluate products, services and environments in a range of technologies contexts in home, community and global settings.
 They learn about the process of design as well as different technologies contexts.
 They realise (make) solutions by working technologically using technologies processes and production involving their hands, tools, equipment and digital technologies, using natural and fabricated materials.

-Below is a guide to the order projects may run.
+Below is a guide to the projects and the order they may run.
 This is subject to change.